DT-is-not-available/circloO-patcher/README.md

 ## Contributing

 If you would like to contribute, please open a pull request.
+Currently I am trying to rewrite the entire patcher as it's own application that uses UndertaleModLib as a library, rather than being a script run through UndertaleModTool.

 ## TODOS